Adolfo Suárez Madrid – Barajas Airport

-If you fly from Barajas, it is essential to check which terminal you depart from since Terminal 4 is 1 mile (2 km) away from the rest of the terminals and you will need to get off at another metro station (if you take the subway), train station (if you take the train), and take a different exit if you drive to the airport.
+If you fly from Barajas, it's essential to check which terminal you depart from since Terminal 4 is 1 mile (2 km) away from the rest of the terminals and you'll need to get off at another metro station (if you take the subway), train station (if you take the train), and take a different exit if you drive to the airport.

 Getting to Madrid from Barajas

 The fastest and easiest ways of getting to Madrid from Barajas Airport are the following: